vedaldi/practical-cnn-reg/doc/instructions.md

 cd practical-cnn-reg-2016a
 ```

 After the installation is complete, open and edit the script `exercise1.m` in the MATLAB editor.
 The script contains commented code and a description for all steps of this exercise, for [Part I](#part1) of this document.
-You can cut and paste this code into the MATLAB window to run it, and will need to modify it as you go through the session.
+You can cut and paste this code into the MATLAB window to run it, or use the shortcut `Ctrl+Enter` to run a code section.
+You will need to modify it as you go through the session.
 Other files `exercise2.m`, and `exercise3.m`, are given for [Part II](#part2) and [III](#part3).

 Each part contains several **Questions** (that may require pen and paper) and **Tasks** (that require experimentation or coding) to be answered/completed before proceeding further in the practical.